hbctraining/spatial_nanocourse/lessons/visium_hd.md

 Note that Space Ranger requires a Linux system with at least 32 cores, 64GB of RAM, and 1TB of disk space.

-When ```spaceranger count``` completes successfully, it will generate output similar to the following, which will enable the analyst to perform further analysis in R or Python or using the proprietary Loupe browser from 10X.
+When ```spaceranger count``` completes successfully, it will generate output similar to the following, which will enable the analyst to perform further analysis in R or Python or using the proprietary Loupe browser from 10X Genomics.

 <p align="center">
 <img src="../img/spaceranger_output.svg" alt="spaceranger output" width="600"/>
 </p>

-In the Visium HD assay, in addition to providing data at the level of the 2 um squares, Space Ranger also bins the 2µm squares into 8µm x 8µm and 16µm x 16µm bins.
+In the Visium HD assay, in addition to providing data at the level of the 2µm x 2µm squares, Space Ranger also bins the 2µm x 2µm squares into 8µm x 8µm and 16µm x 16µm bins.
 Most of the above output is produced for each binning resolution.

-While the single-digit micron resolution is a big technological improvement over original Visium’s original ∼55 μm spots, the higher resolution also presents challenges.
-Having access to 2μm bins along with matching morphology information provides great potential to reconstruct single cells from the data, which is undoubtedly very powerful.
-However, because the 2µm squares (and even the 8µm bins) are so small, there is a potential for very little biological signal to be captured per-bin.
-Additionally, the sheer number of bins at these higher resolutions can present challenges in terms of computational time and resources. **For the purposes of this lesson, we will use the 16µm binning.**
+While the single-digit micron resolution is a big technological improvement over original Visium’s original ∼55μm spots, the higher resolution also presents challenges.
+Having access to 2μm bins along with matching morphology information provides a great opportunity for reconstructing single cells from the data, which is undoubtedly very powerful.
+However, because the 2µm  x 2µm squares (and even the 8µm x 8µm bins) are so small, there is a potential for very little biological signal to be captured per bin.
+Additionally, the sheer number of bins at these higher resolutions can present challenges in terms of computational time and resources. **For the purposes of this lesson, we will use the 16µm x 16µm bins.**

 **TODO fix this link**
 We can view and explore the web summary HTML of our data found in the "reports" folder of your project.